 The panel is likely to consider factors such as the practitioner’s ability to participate in the process, the complexity of the material to be considered, the seriousness of the allegations and the nature of the notification.

 A notifier (person who raised the concern about the practitioner) does not generally attend the panel hearing.
 An exception is when they may need to attend to be interviewed by the panel or the practitioner.

 Similarly, there are not usually witnesses at a panel hearing.
 Panels tend to rely on witness statements and other written material.

-Panel hearings are not open to the public.
+By law panel hearings are not open to the public.